danielsaidi/SwiftUIKit/Sources/SwiftUIKit/SwiftUIKit.docc/SwiftUIKit.md

 ![SwiftUIKit logo](Logo.png)

+The online documentation is currently iOS-specific.
+To generate documentation for other platforms, open the package in Xcode, select a simulator then run `Product/Build Documentation`.

-SwiftUIKit is divided into the sections found in the Topics section below.
+The library is divided into the namespaces found in the Topics section below.
+For more information, source code, an if you want to report issues, sponsor the project etc., visit the [project repository](https://github.com/danielsaidi/SwiftUIKit).